duesee/imap-next/proxy/README.md

 # Current purpose

-Proxies are a great way to challenge the usability of a network library such as `imap-flow`.
+Proxies are a great way to challenge the usability of a network library such as `imap-next`.
 To implement a proxy, it's required to implement both the server- and client-side, and the tasks require designing the library in a way that allows even fine-grained forwarding.
 Further, a usable proxy would significantly extend the exposure of `imap-codec` to real-world network traces.
 It should be possible to permanently stick the proxy between real-world IMAP sessions, e.g., to track day-to-day email sessions (and ask other contributors to conduct the same test.)